Rengo333/budget_app/README.md

 # Tracking transactions
 Application uses sql database to track your transactions and your goal.
 SQL browser is required to see the data.
+When adding transactions, use only positive numbers, otherwise it will not be subtracted.
+Im planning to fix this one.
+Sample database is added here as budgeting.db.

 # Requirements
 Additional libraries are required to install.